GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (167) .md

 **At Higher Tiers**: For each tier beyond minimum, you may affect an additional creature and the range is increased to a number of yards equal to the spell's tier.

 **Critical Failure**: You fail to transfer the transmutation properly.
 Yourself and any affected creature is set ablaze, as though a fire attack inflicted a critical hit.
 The save DV will be equal to the DV of the spell check.

+#### Moonfire

+**Minimum Tier**: 4

+**Casting Time**: 2 Actions

+**Effect**: When you cast this spell, choose one of the following damage types (cold, electric, fire, radiant, necrotic).
+You conjure a jet of glowing silvery blue flame stretching out 5 yards.
+It is up to .5 foot wide and equally tall.
+Anything in the area suffers a fire attack, then a ki attack, then an attack of the chosen type.
+If an attack would qualify to damage armor it does not, and instead afflicts the foe with either a point of inebriation or spell sickness (your choice when casting the spell).
+In place of traditional critical hit effects, each critical hit instead inflicts an instance of Archeblight.

+If the spellcheck is a critical success, you may change the shape to be a cone or inverted cone- but the total length is reduced by 1/3.

+**At Higher Tiers**: Each tier beyond the minimum allows you to propel the flames 1.5 yards further.

+**Critical Failure**: You and every creature within a number of feet equal to your [Magic] bonus + 3 are subject to a ki attack and an attack of the selected type.
+The attacks each gain a bonus against you equal to the spell's tier for the purpose of determining a critical hit.
+These are standard magical attacks.

 #### Mortal Masque